 Mark Direction of Cut on First Baseboard

 Press the uncut first baseboard tight into the corner.
-It doesn't matter if you begin with the left or right side, but we'll just start with the right side.
+It doesn't matter if you begin with the left or right side; here, the first piece is on the right side.

 You will be cutting the baseboard at a roughly 45-degree angle.
 Mark the general direction of your first cut on top of the baseboard.
-It's just a little mental Post-It Note-type reminder that will help you know which direction to cut when you get to the miter saw.
+It's just a little reminder that will help you know which direction to cut when you get to the miter saw.

 Tools and Materials

 - Baseboard: You can buy this in the form of real wood, medium density fiberboard (MDF), or plastic.

 - Electric Miter Saw: It's highly recommended to buy, rent, or borrow an electric miter saw.
 Cuts are not only faster but more accurate.